Tensor product categorifications and the super Kazhdan-Lusztig conjecture: Graded tensor product categorifications

 For $\lambda\in\Lambda$ we let

 Thus $Y(\lambda)$ is a graded lift of $\overline{Y}(\lambda)$.
-For any sufficiently large $r$, Lemmas~\ref{defectL} and \ref{shift} imply that $q^{\Sigma_r-\operatorname{def}(\lambda)} Y^r(\lambda)$ is self-dual as a graded vector space.
+For any sufficiently large $r$, Lemmas~\ref{defectL} and \ref{shift} imply that $Q^{\Sigma_r-\operatorname{def}(\lambda)} Y^r(\lambda)$ is self-dual as a graded vector space.
 Hence the uniqueness assertion of Theorem~\ref{lifts} implies that the object $Y(\lambda)$ just defined is isomorphic to the object $Y(\lambda)$ from that theorem.
 Hence the graded algebra from (\ref{gradedA}) is isomorphic to the algebra (\ref{lastA}).
-As usual $\mathcal C$ and $\boldrmod{A}$ are strongly equivariantly equivalent with respect to the graded categorical action on $\boldrmod{A}$ arising from the bimodules (\ref{B3})--(\ref{B4}); these bimodules are equivariantly isomorphic to the ones appearing in (\ref{B5})--(\ref{B6}).
-In the present situation it is clear that the projective indecomposable object $P(\lambda) \in \mathcal C$ corresponds under this equivalence to the graded $A$-module $1_\lambda A$, so that this justifies the claim made in Remark~\ref{lastr}.
+As usual there is a strongly equivariant graded equivalence between $\mathcal C$ and $\boldrmod{A}$ with respect to the graded categorical action on $\boldrmod{A}$ arising from the bimodules (\ref{B3})--(\ref{B4}); these bimodules are equivariantly isomorphic to the ones appearing in (\ref{B5})--(\ref{B6}).
+In the present situation, it is also clear that the projective indecomposable object $P(\lambda) \in \mathcal C$ corresponds under this equivalence to the graded $A$-module $1_\lambda A$, so that this justifies the claim made in Remark~\ref{lastr}.

 To complete the proof of Theorem~\ref{main} we take another graded lift $\mathcal C'$ of $\overline{\mathcal C}$ as in Theorem~\ref{main}(i).
 We fix choices of graded lifts $L'(\kappa^r) \in \mathcal C'$ of each $\overline{L}(\kappa^r)$ in $\overline{\mathcal{C}}$ such that ${F'_{s+\eps 1}}^{\!\!\!\!\!\!(p_1)}\cdots {F'_{s+\eps a}}^{\!\!\!\!\!\!(p_a)} L'(\kappa^{r+1}) \cong L'(\kappa^r)$ for each $r \geq 1$, notation as in Lemma~\ref{tl}.
 Then we define ${T'}^r$ just like in (\ref{clean1}).
 The careful choices just made ensure that the analog of Lemma~\ref{tricky} holds for $\mathcal C'$.
 So we can continue to define $\V':\mathcal C' \rightarrow \boldrmod{H}$ like in (\ref{clean2}), which is fully faithful on projectives.
 Using this repeat the rest of the above constructions to get an algebra $A'$ as in (\ref{clean3}), bimodules $B_i'$, etc \dots.
 Then run the logic from the previous subsection again to finish the proof.